-Reading and storytelling lies at the heart of our EYFS curriculum and we plan our half-termly topics around a focus story or book.
 Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led, guided and child-initiated activities.
-Staff use a variety of planning formats such as medium-term plans (Big Picture planning), adult directed session plans and objective led plans to deliver a varied and balanced curriculum.
+Staff use a variety of planning formats such as medium-term plans (Big Picture planning) and adult directed session plans to deliver a varied and balanced curriculum.
 Staff consider the children's interests and so therefore learning is often child initiated and can be taken in a different direction.
 Staff also reflect on the different ways that children learn and include these in their practice.
 Children learn by leading their own play, and by taking part in play which is guided by adults.
 There is an ongoing judgement to be made by practitioners about the balance between activities led by children, and activities led or guided by adults.
 Towards the end of the year in F2 as the children grow older and as their development allows, the balance gradually shifts towards more adult-led activities to help children prepare for more formal learning, ready for Year 1.